omarandlorraine/strop/README.md

     asl a
     adc 3

-So that's store the original accumulator in zero page location 3, multiply the accumulator by four in the obvious way, and then add the original value.
-I don't yet know why location 3, or why the carry flag wasn't cleared anywhere.
+I don't yet know why location 3 was picked.
+And I don't know why the carry flag wasn't cleared anywhere.
 That's a bug.

 These programs were found by an exhaustive search.
 The difficulty is that this takes a long time to run, and the runtime is only going to get worse as I add